Welcome to Applewood

-Physical distancing is required; visitors should keep at least 6 feet of space between yourself and others outside your party.
-Applewood buildings may be closed and/or building capacities may be limited.
-Restrooms have occupancy limits and some may not be open at the time of your visit.
+Physical distancing is required; visitors should stay at least 6 feet away from others outside your party, including staff and volunteers.
+Applewood buildings are closed, except for restrooms.
+The restrooms have occupancy limits and some may not be open at the time of your visit.

 Keeping Everyone Safe